Scotchman0/notes/README.md

 > -h, --help                show brief help
 >
 > -l, --list= LIST NOTES    list all note titles (tab doesn't populate until next shell launch)
 >
 > -g, --grep=GREP STRING    greps match + 2 lines following in library (-i is enabled so not exact match)
 >
-> -n, --new=NEW NOTE/edit   opens  in <note_name>
+> -n, --new=NEW NOTE/edit   opens in <note_name> with editor selection (appends filetype selection if defined in settings)
 >
+> -e, --edit                opens <note_name> with editor selection (does not append filetype selection in case you have mixed file appendations)
+>
 > -d, --delete              deletes note: notes -d <note_name> --> (ask to confirm=true)
 >
 > -d! --delete!             delete without asking: notes -d! <notename>  --> (deleted)
 >
-> notes [notename]          print contents of note to cli (or open less|subl|reader if you've modified this option in ~/.notes.conf)
+> [notename]                print contents of note to cli (or open less|subl|reader if you've modified this option in ~/.notes.conf)

  ![Screenshot_20210824_122451](https://user-images.githubusercontent.com/35974491/130654524-59f26288-1fba-44a8-b461-162695795020.png)

-**note that you do not need to include .txt at the end of your notes (you certainly can, but when you call the file again with notes you'll need to provide the name including the .txt appendation.
-This may follow later, but generally it's not necessary to add this.

 arguments:
 search for strings inside your notes, or the names of the notes themselves